MANO-B/FELIS/README.md

 # Run the same command when upgrading.
 docker pull ikegamitky/felis:latest

-# If upgrading fails, specifying a version explicitly (instead of "latest") may help.
-# In that case, replace "latest" in the commands below accordingly.
-Intel: docker pull ikegamitky/felis:1.6.5
-Apple silicon Mac: docker pull ikegamitky/felis:1.6.5.mac

 # If an old container keeps running, stop and remove it as follows:
 docker ps -a
 docker kill [container id]